thePlatform/thePlatform-video-manager/README.md

 # == Screenshots ==

-1. thePlatform's Setting screen
-2. View your media library, search for videos, and sort the returned media set
+1. Manage and Edit Media in mpx
+2. Upload Media to mpx directly from WordPress
-3. Modify video metadata
+3. Choosing different metadata fields
 4. Easily embed videos from mpx into your posts
-5. Upload media to your mpx account

 # == Changelog ==